aimms/documentation/webui/map-widget.rst

 Map Widget
 ----------

-.. important:: This section applies to the new style Map widget, i.e. the map widget available in software versions from AIMMS 4.61 on.
+.. important:: This section applies to the new style Map widget, i.e. the map widget available in software versions from AIMMS 4.61 onwards.

 The Map widget allows you to display a map in the background and show a network with nodes and arcs on top of the map.
 A simple situation is for example when a transport identifier indexed over factories f and centers c in the TransNet application